 3.5 Exercises 3.5.1 Circuits - basics 1.
 Negation.
-Extend the definition of circuits by allowing gates with fan-in 1 labeled by ¬.
+Extend the definition of circuits by allowing gates with fan-in 1 labeled by \neg .
 The value of such gate is negation of a value of its unique child.
-Show that an extended circuit can be transformed to a semantically equivalent circuit in our form, such that the number of gates and the depth will not increase.
-How the rules of the game Game(C, v) should change in the extended case?
+Show that an extended circuit can be transformed to a semantically equivalent circuit in our form, with the same depth and only linear increase of the number of gates.
+How the rules of the game Game(C, v) should change in the extended case ?